ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

    openings.

-The first type, serialized user data, can be pruned by removing any entries that the service operator's access control policy would never permit access to.
-For example, a service operator may only permit clients to search for the most recent version (or `n` versions) of a label.
-Any entries that don't meet this criteria can be deleted without consideration to the rest of the protocol.
+The first type, serialized user data, can be pruned by removing any entries that have either expired, or to which the service operator's access control policy would never permit access.
+A version of a label expires when a greater version has been created and the log entry that the version was inserted in has passed its **maximum lifetime** (defined in {{PROTO}}).
+The protocol will never allow a search for an expired version of a label to succeed, so the corresponding value may be deleted.

+Note that the greatest version of a label never expires through the maximum lifetime mechanism.
+However, service operators may define arbitrary access control policies that permanently block access to the greatest (or any other versions) of a label.
+The values corresponding to these label-version pairs may also be deleted without consideration to the rest of the protocol.

-The second type, cryptographic data, can also be pruned, but only after considering which parts are no longer required by the protocol for producing proofs.
-For example, even though the label-value pair inserted at a particular entry in the append-only log may have been deleted, parts of the log entry may still be needed to produce proofs for Search / Update / Monitor queries on other labels.
+The second type of data, cryptographic data, can also be pruned, but only after considering which parts are no longer required by the protocol for producing proofs.
+For example, even though a particular version of a label may have been deleted, the corresponding VRF output and commitment may still need to exist in the latest version of the transparency log's prefix tree to produce valid search proofs for undeleted versions of the label.
 The exact mechanism for determining which data is safe to delete will depend on the protocol and implementation.

-The distinction between user data and cryptographic data provides a valuable separation of concerns, given that the protocol document does not provide a mechanism for a service operator to convey its access control policy to a transparency log.
-That is: pruning user data can be done entirely by application-defined code, while pruning cryptographic data can be done entirely by KT-specific code as a subsequent operation.
+The distinction between user data and cryptographic data provides a valuable separation of concerns since {{PROTO}} does not provide a way for a service operator to convey its access control policy to a transparency log.
+That is, it allows the pruning of user data to be done entirely by application-defined code, while the pruning of cryptographic data can be done entirely by KT-specific code as a subsequent operation.

 # Security Guarantees

-A user that correctly verifies a proof from the transparency log (and does any required monitoring afterwards) receives a guarantee that the transparency log operator executed the label-value lookup correctly, and in a way that's globally consistent with what it has shown all other users.
-That is, when a user searches for a label, they're guaranteed that the result they receive represents the same result that any other user searching for the same label would've seen.
-When a user modifies a label, they're guaranteed that other users will see the modification the next time they search for the label.
+A user that correctly verifies a proof from the transparency log and does any required monitoring afterwards receives a guarantee that the transparency log operator executed the operation correctly, and in a way that's globally consistent with what it has shown all other users.
+That is, when a user searches for a label, they're guaranteed that the result they receive represents the same result that any other user searching for the same label at roughly the same time would've seen.
+When a user modifies a label, they're guaranteed that other users will see the modification within a bounded amount of time.

-If the transparency log does not execute a label-value lookup correctly, then
+If the transparency log does not execute an operation correctly, then either:
-either:

 1. The user will detect the error immediately and reject the proof, or
 2. The user will permanently enter an invalid state.